Flight Centre: History

 The company was co-founded by Graham Turner and Geoff Harris in 1982 and began with a store in Sydney.
 Flight Centre South Africa opened its first retail store in Eastgate, Bedfordview, Johannesburg on 17 Dec 1994.
 In 1995, Flight Centre UK and Flight Centre Canada opened.

 In December 2015, the company acquired StudentUniverse, the world's largest student and youth travel agency, and a 70% stake in BYOjet.
 Additionally, in 2016, the company began online travel brand Aunt Betty.
 Together, BYOJet and Aunt Betty operate as "low cost" Australian online travel agents, providing flights and other services at lower prices than Flight Centre's retail locations.

 In New Zealand, Flight Centre operates a number of brands including Cruiseabout, Student Flights, Travel Associates, FCM Travel Solutions, Corporate Traveller, Travel Money NZ, Travel Managers Group and Executive Travel Group.

 Flight Centre was severely impacted by the COVID-19 pandemic, which saw an 80% decline in the company's share price (or about 85% from the August 2018 peak), cancellation of a previously announced dividend, and a suspension in trading of shares from 23 March 2020 to 7 April 2020.
 In early 2020, Flight Centre announced that 6,000 staff would be made redundant or placed on unpaid leave globally, due to the effects of international travel restrictions in the pandemic.
 This included 3,800 staff in Australia.
 The New Zealand branch of the company made 250 employees redundant and temporarily closed 33 branches, out of a total of 1200 employees and 140 outlets around New Zealand.
 In June 2020, Flight Centre announced the redundancy of a further 1500 staff.
 In October 2020, the company announced the closure of a further 91 stores, with several hundred further redundancies.

 In response to the COVID-19 pandemic, Flight Centre carried out an emergency rescue equity raising in April 2020 of $700 million at a price of $7.20 per share, or approximately 90% less than its August 2018 peak.
 In June 2020 it sought a further debt facility from the Bank of England under emergency COVID-19 schemes.

 In January 2023, Flight Centre purchased Scott Dunn.

+In November 2025, Flight Centre Travel Group launched World360 Rewards, their new loyalty program, in Australia.

+In December 2025, it was announced that Flight Centre would acquire Iglu, a UK-based cruise booking platform, in a transaction valued at about £100 million.
+The deal incorporated Iglu’s online cruise operations into the group and was expected to support its expansion plans in the cruise sector.